che-yjwj/PyV_NPU_simulator/README.md

 PyV-NPU is a cycle-aware NPU (Neural Processing Unit) simulator built on a RISC-V foundation.
 It is designed to transform ONNX/MLIR inputs into a dedicated NPU-IR (Intermediate Representation), schedule operations, and perform detailed, cycle-level analysis of timing and resource utilization.
 The project integrates a RISC-V frontend (based on LLVM/MLIR, ONNX conversion, and Custom ISA) with a backend that models the NPU, memory hierarchy, DMA, NoC, and cache coherence.

-A key feature is the support for a tightly-coupled custom ISA for the Tensor Engine (TE), enabling low-latency kernel submission without CPU intervention.
+A key feature is the support for a tightly-coupled custom ISA for the Tensor Engine (TC), enabling low-latency kernel submission without CPU intervention.

 ## Core Features

 - **Multiple Simulation Levels**:
-    - **L0 (Functional)**: Fast functional verification of ONNX to NPU-IR conversion.
+    - **IA (Instruction Accurate)**: Fast functional verification of the instruction stream.
-    - **L1 (Tile-Time)**: Models tile-level latency and overlap with simple contention.
+    - **IA_TIMING (Instruction Accurate with Timing)**: Event-driven simulation with detailed contention modeling for DMA, NoC, and memory banks.
+This is the primary mode for performance analysis.
-    - **L2 (Event/Resource)**: Event-driven simulation with detailed contention modeling for DMA, NoC, and memory banks.
+    - **CA_HYBRID (Cycle-Accurate Hybrid)**: High-fidelity simulation for key components in a hybrid model.
-    - **L3 (Cycle-Accurate)**: Optional, high-fidelity verification using Verilator co-simulation for specific kernels.
+    - **CA_FULL (Cycle-Accurate Full)**: Optional, full-system cycle-accurate verification, potentially using co-simulation.
 - **Dual RISC-V Integration Modes**:
     - **Loose-coupled**: Standard MMIO-based doorbell mechanism for communication.
-    - **Tight-coupled**: Custom ISA extensions (`ENQCMD_T`, `TWAIT`, etc.) for direct, low-latency TE control.
+    - **Tight-coupled**: Custom ISA extensions (`ENQCMD_T`, `TWAIT`, etc.) for direct, low-latency TC control.
 - **Comprehensive Performance Analysis**:
     - Generates detailed reports (HTML/SVG/CSV), including Gantt charts, resource utilization graphs, and Roofline models.
     - Identifies top performance bottlenecks.
     - Compares the efficiency of Loose vs. Tight coupling modes.
 - **Flexible Architecture Modeling**:
-    - Configurable parameters for TE/VE cores, SPM size, memory banks, DMA channels, and NoC/DRAM bandwidth.
+    - Configurable parameters for TC/VC cores, SPM size, memory banks, DMA channels, and NoC/DRAM bandwidth.
     - Support for various data precisions (FP16, BF16, FP8, INT8).

 ## Architecture Overview